Shawnee, Oklahoma: Parks and recreation

 Woodland Veteran's Memorial Park is two blocks north of Main street.
 First built in 1905, the park originally featured fountains and sunken gardens and was the site of frequent Chautauqua meetings led by such people as William Jennings Bryan.
 In 1905, the Carnegie library was built on the southwest corner of the park (currently the District Attorney's office of Pottawatomie County, Oklahoma).
 There is also a Veteran's memorial in the southeast corner as well that features a helicopter once used during the Korean War.
 The park also features the Splash Pad that opened in 2015 replacing the large Municipal swimming pool which had been built by the PWA in 1936.
 The stone-constructed locker room remains from the pool.
 The park also features two tennis courts located on the east side of the park and has a playground area and a stage with metal bleachers used for special events throughout the year.
 There are numerous stone and concrete picnic tables, some over eighty years old.
 A small sculpture of a bald eagle atop a sphere on the north edge and a miniature version of the Statue of Liberty face Highland street.

 Briscoe Boy Scout Park named in honor of Dick Briscoe, a long-time Boy Scout leader in Shawnee, – located at East Main and Pesotum streets.
 It features a splash pad, two basketball courts, two tennis courts, a playground for children, picnic tables with BBQ grills and a walking track around the park.

 Red Bud Park – located at the intersection of Beard and Dill and to the west of Larch-Miller park.
 This park was constructed after the devastating flood of Shawnee Creek that ran through the area in 1928.
 The picturesque park features a large drainage ditch lined with local stone, many large trees, playground equipment and a wrought-iron entrance sign.

-Shawnee is home to four wellness facilities.
+Shawnee is home to three wellness facilities.